 As the cost of a college education in the U.S. continues to rise, parents may want to help their kids get through school without accumulating a mountain of debt.
 But how much support is too much when a parents’ retirement goals also need to be accounted for?

-While many financial experts believe saving for retirement should be a priority over paying for a child’s education, about half of Americans disagree, according to a recent RBC Wealth Management poll, conducted by Ipsos.
+While many financial experts believe saving for retirement should be a priority over paying for a child’s education, about half of Americans disagree, according to a 2015 RBC Wealth Management poll, conducted by Ipsos.

 The poll shows 49 percent of Americans place a greater importance on helping their children pay for school, over their own retirement.